Classical dynamics of infinite particle systems in an operator algebraic framework: Strong continuity

 \section{Strong continuity}

-In Theorem \ref{prop: extended dynamics} we have established the existence of the dynamics in the thermodynamic limit.
-This however does not guarantee the desired notion of {\em strong continuity}, also called {\em pointwise norm continuity}, used in C*-dynamical systems, i.e convergence of $\supnorm{\alpha^t_{\Gamma}(f)-f}$.
-It is the aim of this final part to investigate this form of continuity.
-We hereto introduce a subalgebra, namely
+In Theorem \ref{thm: CR stable} we have established the existence of the dynamics in the thermodynamic limit.
+This however does not guarantee the desired notion of {\em strong continuity}, also called {\em pointwise norm continuity}, used in C*-dynamical systems, i.e. convergence of $\lim_{t\to0}\supnorm{\alpha^t_{}(f)-f}$.
+In this final part we investigate this form of continuity, taking inspiration from \cite[Proposition 7.2]{Buchholz_Grundling_2008} and the subsequent discussion.
+We firstly introduce the subalgebra